 “The training really was the most practical session I've ever taken on management and supervising.”

-In addition to the learning highlighted above, this event will address the following practices:
+This event will address the following best practices:

 - HR 11: Nonprofit organizations should provide personnel with clear, current job descriptions, a comprehensive orientation, and the resources they need to produce quality work.